GoldenbyteGH/PickMotivationalQuotes/README.md

-Questo Script cambia ogni giorno, il messaggio MOTD (Message Of The Day ) presente sul blog goldenbyte.it ( lo script gira a 0:00 tramite cron)
-Il DB  in formato ExCel è stato recuperato da https://sharpquotes.com/ e poi è stato importato in un DB su MariaDB presente in un container docker privato.

-La struttura del DB è la seguente:
+This Script changes every day, the MOTD (Message Of The Day) message on the goldenbyte.it blog (the script runs at 0:00 via cron) The DB  (ExCel format )has been retrieved from https://sharpquotes.com/ and then it was imported into a MariaDB present in a private docker container.

+The structure of the DB is as follows:

 Field | Type | Null | Key | Default | Extra
 ----- | ---- | ---- | ----|---------|------